abrookins/TextSwitcher/README.md

 It won't be hard to do that, but I haven't done it yet; for now it just opens the first available window for the app.

-It should run as a menu bar app, but I haven't build that yet.
+It should run as a menu bar app, but I haven't built that yet.
 Perhaps because of this, you can't simply open it from one Space, move to another Space, and then open it again with the global hotkey to use it from your new Space -- since the window is open in another Space.
 The correct behavior is that